Planning your Budva itinerary and wondering about the best things to do in Budva in one day (or two?). Then this post is perfect for you.

 The country is – without a doubt – one of the most naturally beautiful countries I have been to and I was amazed quite often by its scenery.
 So, I hope you will enjoy the nature as much as I did and have a great Montenegro trip.

-So, do you plan your one day in Kotor trip and thus want to find out about the best things to do in Kotor in one day or or even longer?
-Then read on and find your answers here.
+So, do you plan your Kotor trip and thus want to find out about the best things to do in Kotor in one day?
+Or do you plan on staying longer?
+Read on and find out how to spend one day in Kotor or even two days.

 I had named Montenegro the most beautiful country long before I visited.
 And from what I saw, it seems to be a beautiful country full of stunning scenery and cute towns that do not have the price tag of countries like Switzerland or Norway.